-Prof. Brinda, pictured here below with his students at Mundelein Seminary in Chicago in the fall of 2017, may be reached at mikebrinda5@gmail.com.
+Prof. Brinda, pictured here below with his students at Mundelein Seminary in Chicago in February, 2017, may be reached at mikebrinda5@gmail.com

 Parish Management and Operations: The Buck Stops Here